smurferson1/MineControl/README.md

 - If MineControl stops running or disappears altogether, make sure it wasn't flagged as a virus.
 - Sensor data and GPU power step only update on charts when the value changes, not periodically.
 - MineControl can't get data from sensors that don't exist.
 Some power supplies provide wattage sensor readings and some don't, for example.
 Your GPU may also not report a memory junction temperature.
-- DO NOT run MineControl elevated (i.e. with Windows administrator privileges) if controlling GPU and CPU miner.
+- It's best **not** to run MineControl elevated (i.e. with Windows administrator privileges) if controlling a GPU or CPU miner.
 In testing, there appeared to be a bug with PhoenixMiner that caused **massively** increased GPU temps after several minutes when MineControl was elevated, for no apparent reason.
 You might have better luck, but don't count on it.
 - DO run MineControl while logged in with a Windows administrator account if any of the controlled applications require admin privileges, and make sure Windows is configured so that additional admin popups are not displayed when MineControl launches miners and applications.
 Popular hardware monitor and GPU controller software *does* require admin rights.
 - There are detailed tooltips for most settings to explain what they do.
 - When MineControl runs a miner, the normal miner window will *not* show, because its output is being entirely redirected to MineControl and wouldn't show in its normal window.
 To verify the miner is running, check it in Task Manager (Windows).
 To see miner log entries in MineControl, enable Keep Logs for the miner, otherwise they're just gone, yo.
 Note: any text coloring from the miner is not kept.